NathaliaLietuvaite/Quantenkommunikation/PQMS-V900K-Quantum-Ping.md

 python pqms_bootstrap_loader.py
 ```

 It will fetch the repository (or use a local copy), install dependencies, and simulate the V803K pipeline.
-After that, one can proceed to synthesise the V804K FPGA design and, finally, experiment with the V900K Quantum‑Ping protocol on a hardware platform (Kria KV260 or Alveo U250) that supports the required primitives (energy autarky, hardware‑enforced ODOS).
+After that, one can proceed to synthesise the V804K FPGA design and, finally, experiment with the V900K Quantum‑Ping protocol on a hardware platform (Kria KV260 or Alveo U250) that supports the required primitives (logical autarky, hardware‑enforced ODOS).

 ---